toddaustin/css-team-project-2/background-repeat.md

 *Defines how the image in the `background-image` property should be repeated*

 Write a description here.
 Provide an overview of what the reference entry is, how it's used, it's significance, or how it's commonly used.
 The `background-repeat` propery defines whether the image set in the `background-image` property of an element should be repeated.
-If it is to be repeated, it will define whether it's repeated along the x, y, or both x and y axis.
-By default, background-repeat is set to repeat on both vertically and horizontally.
+If the `background-image` is to be repeated, the `background-repeat` value will define whether the image is to be repeated along the x, y, or both x and y axis.
+By default, background-repeat is set to repeat on both vertically and horizontally (both the x and y axis).

+The

 ## Syntax

-Introduction to the syntax/usage.
-A example of CSS syntax is below:
+The syntax for the `background-repeat` property:

 ```
        background-repeat: repeat | repeat-x | repeat-y | no-repeat | initial | inherit;